ayrna/orca-python/README.md

 Each one of this sections will be inside a dictionary, having the said section names as keys.

-For a better understanding of the way this files works, it's better to follow an example:
+For a better understanding of the way this files works, it's better to follow an example, that can be found in [Configurations/full_functionality_test.json](https://github.com/i22bomui/orca-python/blob/master/Configurations/full_functionality_test.json).

 ### general-conf